sjhiggs/support/infra/skupper/link-sites-yaml-notokens/README.md

 ## Create link on target site

+Use the "endpoints" from the source site and add it to a Link on the target site, and also reference the secret we created in the target namespace.

 ```
 oc get -n north -o yaml Site/north | yq .status.endpoints | yq '.spec.endpoints += load("/dev/stdin")' yaml/link.yaml | oc create -f-
 ```